HaoyangHan/GenAI_tech_blog/Docs/how-to-add-blog-posts-directly.md

 summary: "Brief description of the post"           # Auto-generated if not provided
 slug: "your-post-url-slug"                        # Auto-generated from title if not provided
 tags: ["RAG", "LLM", "Implementation"]             # Array of tags for categorization
-author: "Your Name"                                # Defaults to "Anonymous" if not provided
+author: "Your Name"                                # Defaults to "Haoyang Han" if not provided
 ---
 ```